|

 his musicality and the expressed emotion.

-In the field of chamber music, he thus plays with the pianists
+In the field of chamber music, he thus plays with

-Rudy,..., the cellists Frédéric Lodéon, Boris
+Mikhail Rudy,..., the cellists Frédéric Lodéon,

-Pergamenschikow,..., the viola players Gérard Caussé,
+Boris Pergamenschikow,..., the viola players Gérard Caussé,

 Youri Bashmet, the quatuors Melos, Talich, Orlando....As a final